-- If my genetic test is positive, what is the chance that I will get cancer?
+- If my genetic test result is positive, what is the chance that I will get cancer?

-- What types of cancer screening can detect Lynch-related cancers at an early stage?
+- What types of tests can detect Lynch-related cancers at an early stage?

-- If my genetic test is negative, does that mean I won't get cancer?
+- If my genetic test result is negative, does that mean I won't get cancer?

 - What will my genetic test results mean for my family?

 - Will my insurance company pay for genetic testing?

 - What laws protect me from discrimination if my genetic test result is positive?